yntl/ideas/gsoc-2023-ideas.md

     1. Implement test algorithms or explore existing literature and documented results.

-1. Understand relevant portions of the Openroad code-base
+1. Understand relevant portions of the OpenROAD code-base

-    1. Communicate further with Openroad team about proposed algorithms and appropriate changes
+    1. Communicate further with OpenROAD team about proposed algorithms and appropriate changes
-    1. Plan router with Openroad team
+    1. Plan router with OpenROAD team

-1. Create: code and merge new feature to Openroad
+1. Create: code and merge new feature to OpenROAD

     1. Work on feature PR with team-members
     1. Implement and thoroughly test the new router for bugs or issues